 Groups will be exploring ideas within the same activity group but may not be working on the same activities.
-They may be using different apparatus - for example, for a lesson on length, some groups may be using lengths of string and others strips of paper, while others may be writing and drawing to record particular lengths.
+They may be using different apparatus - for example, for a lesson on perimeter and area, some groups may be using number rods to measure with and others rulers or squared paper, while others may be writing or drawing or using structured apparatus for calculating areas.